What To Expect On Your Next Holiday In Italy

 Lake Garda Excursions

 We offer a range of different tours based in Lake Garda, with a variety of different excursions on offer.
 Most include a boat tour of the Lake with time to explore two of its most picturesque villages, Limone and Malcesine.
-Our new Lake Garda - Light and Relax tour also includes a guided excursion to Bolzano and the Dolomites, with the opportunity to take in the culture and history of the capital of the South Tyrol region, where you’ll hear as much German as Italian spoken, as well as Ladin, a local dialect.
+Our light and relaxed tours to Lake Garda can include a guided excursion to Bolzano and the Dolomites, with the opportunity to take in the culture and history of the capital of the South Tyrol region, where you’ll hear as much German as Italian spoken, as well as Ladin, a local dialect.
 The excursion also includes really breathtaking views of the Dolomites, from the Plateau of Renon.
 Of course, we are still offering our ever popular Lake Garda, Venice and Verona tour, which alongside the boat trip includes a day trip to the iconic sights of Venice and another day trip to experience the UNESCO World Heritage Site of Verona.
 On all our tours, there will also be plenty of days to unwind and discover the best sights in Lake Garda for yourself.

 A holiday in Lake Como: What to expect